nixworks/public/news/2004/10/4/README.md

 ##### Conflict in Iraq
 ### [ Three car bombs&mdash;two in the Iraqi capital of Baghdad, and one in the northern city of Mosul&mdash;kill at least 26 people and wound at least 100.
 All the casualties are Iraqis. ](/news/2004/10/4/three-car-bombs-mdash-two-in-the-iraqi-capital-of-baghdad-and-one-in-the-northern-city-of-mosul-mdash-kill-at-least-26-people-and-wound-at.md)
-_Context: Mosul, Baghdad, car bomb, Conflict in Iraq_
+_Context: Conflict in Iraq, Baghdad, Mosul, car bomb_

 ##### 38th
 ### [ Canada's 38th Parliament opens with the selection of the Commons Speaker.
 It is the first minority government in 25 years.
 The Throne Speech follows tomorrow. ](/news/2004/10/4/canada-s-38th-parliament-opens-with-the-selection-of-the-commons-speaker-it-is-the-first-minority-government-in-25-years-the-throne-speec.md)
-_Context: Commons Speaker, Parliament of Canada, minority government, Speech from the Throne, 38th_
+_Context: minority government, Commons Speaker, Speech from the Throne, 38th, Parliament of Canada_

 ##### Susilo Bambang Yudhoyono
 ### [ Susilo Bambang Yudhoyono is officially declared the winner of last month's Indonesian presidential elections. ](/news/2004/10/4/susilo-bambang-yudhoyono-is-officially-declared-the-winner-of-last-month-s-indonesian-presidential-elections.md)